varunelavia/readmeai/DOCKERHUB-DESCRIPTION.md

 **List-models Options:**
 * `--api <gemini|openai|anthropic>`: (Required) Provider to list models for.
+  - Must be one of the supported APIs
 * `--api-key <key_string>`: API key if not set via environment or config.
+  - Must be a valid API key for the chosen service

+### Input Validation

+The tool performs comprehensive validation of all inputs:

+1. **Path Validation**
+   - Ensures the target directory exists
+   - Verifies the path is a directory, not a file
+   - Checks for proper permissions

+2. **List Validation**
+   - Validates comma-separated lists for directories, files, and extensions
+   - Ensures lists are properly formatted
+   - Prevents empty lists

+3. **API and Model Validation**
+   - Verifies API selection is supported
+   - Validates model names against available models
+   - Checks API key format and validity

+4. **Numeric Parameter Validation**
+   - Enforces reasonable ranges for retries, delays, and token limits
+   - Prevents invalid numeric inputs
+   - Provides clear error messages for out-of-range values

+5. **Configuration Validation**
+   - Validates API keys before saving
+   - Ensures model compatibility with chosen API
+   - Maintains configuration file integrity

+All validation errors are reported with clear, descriptive messages to help users correct their inputs.

 ### API Key Management